Home » Nourishing Recipes » Breakfast » Healthy Banana Pumpkin Muffins (Vegan and Gluten-Free)

 Ingredients

-• 2 1/2 cups organic rolled oats Do not use instant oats.
+• 2 1/2 cups organic rolled oats – instant oats not recommended.

 • 1 cup pumpkin puree